syrianag/LPProject/README.md

 # Capstone Project

+# Purpose
-Purpose: The purpose of my code is to create a system where you can purchase everything you need to crochet your desired project.
+The purpose of my code is to create a system where you can purchase everything you need to crochet your desired project.
 The algorithum will give you a set of projects and supples that you would possibly need.

 # Target Audience
 The target audience is anyone who has a passion for creativity, bringing designs to life and looking to find a site that has everything they need to create their desired project.